-If you live in Ontario, come April 2021 when you file your tax return, you will pay income taxes based on Ontario’s tax brackets as well as income taxes based on the federal tax brackets for the 2020 tax year.
+If you live in Ontario, come April 30th when you should have filed your tax return, you will pay income taxes based on Ontario’s tax brackets as well as income taxes based on the federal tax brackets for the previous tax year.

 Canada’s taxation system is a “progressive” one and this means that the more money you make, the more taxes you pay.

 Tax rates vary depending on the type of income you are reporting e.g. employment income, interest income, dividends, and capital gains.
 The fixed tax bracket amounts increase every year depending on the inflation rate.